 Closing auction session

-Introduced by the HKEX on 25 July 2016, the closing auction session (CAS) extends trading by an extra 8-10 minutes for applicable and specified securities to meet the needs of some investors, such as index fund managers, to trade at the closing price.
+Introduced by the HKEX on 25 July 2016, the closing auction session (CAS) extends trading by an extra 8-10 minutes to all equities and funds to meet the needs of some investors, such as index fund managers, to trade at the closing price.

 Closing price - maximum number of orders traded at

 Trading under the CAS is in the form of single price auction, at which buyers and sellers enter orders, and the orders are gathered and interacted in the trading system to come up with a price for the maximum number of orders to trade at, i.e. the closing price.
 Buy and sell orders will then be matched and traded at the closing price in sequence of their type, price and time priority.

 - Applicable to all equities and funds.
 Equities include depository receipts, investment companies, preference shares and staple securities.
 Funds include ETFs and REITs.